Lead poisoning: Epidemiology

 Since lead has been used widely for centuries, the effects of exposure are worldwide.
 Environmental lead is ubiquitous, and everyone has some measurable blood lead level.
 Atmospheric lead pollution increased dramatically beginning in the 1950s as a result of the widespread use of leaded gasoline.
 Lead is one of the largest environmental medicine problems in terms of numbers of people exposed and the public health toll it takes.
 Lead exposure accounts for about 0.2% of all deaths and 0.6% of disability adjusted life years globally.
+Despite this, it is estimated that efforts to prevent lead exposure receive only approximately $0.31 of funding per year of healthy life impacted - some six hundred times less than the equivalent funding for HIV.

 Although regulation reducing lead in products has greatly reduced exposure in the developed world since the 1970s, lead is still allowed in products in many developing countries.
 According to the World Health Organization, as of June 2022, only 45% of countries had confirmed legally-binding controls on production and use of lead paint.
 Significant disparities exist in the enactment of bans, with regions such as the Middle East, North Africa, and Sub-Saharan Africa currently the most likely to have countries lacking such measures.
-Despite phase out in many parts of the Global North, Global South exposure has increased by nearly three times.
+Despite a phase-out in many parts of the Global North, Global South exposure has increased by nearly three times.
 In all countries that have banned leaded gasoline, average blood lead levels have fallen sharply.
 However, some developing countries still allow leaded gasoline, which is the primary source of lead exposure in most developing countries.
 Beyond exposure from gasoline, the frequent use of pesticides in developing countries adds a risk of lead exposure and subsequent poisoning.
 Poor children in developing countries are at especially high risk for lead poisoning.
 Of North American children, 7% have blood lead levels above 10 μg/dL, whereas among Central and South American children, the percentage is 33–34%.
 About one fifth of the world's disease burden from lead poisoning occurs in the Western Pacific, and another fifth is in Southeast Asia.